project8/dragonfly/doc/tutorials/prologix.rst

     :emphasize-lines: 11-20

 And there we have it, a configuration to let us remind ourselves just what the pulser is, and set how long the pulses last.
-To start it we use the :ref:`open_spimescape_portal` utility script, if everything works, it should look something like:
+To start it we use the ``dragonfly serve`` subcommand, if everything works, it should look something like:

 .. literalinclude:: open_portal_output.log
     :language: bash